AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

 See:
 - Theorem 4.3.4 and Definition 4.3.7 in "An Introduction to Kolmogorov Complexity and Its Applications"

 This is definitely not what that CTM measure is approximating.
 Because the original in the paper is so obviously wrong, and the nature of `M` is so poorly explained, it's hard to patch it up to whatever the author's intended.
 In fact, I'm not sure this is actually possible.
 The conditional coding theorem relies on the length of the program, `p`, which `Y` is being fed into.
-This would require us to incorporate the complexity of the Turing machine itself; but `P` doesn't store that information.
+This would require us to incorporate the complexity of the Turing machine itself, but `P` doesn't store that information.

 Let me try to offer a more sensible formulation of the CTM idea.
 Assume a computing function `M : x → y` which simply evaluates an input program into an output using a fixed computational model.
 Let `P` be a finite subset of output-input pairs `(y, x)`.
 The input type should satisfy the smn theorem, so we can format programs like `f(x)`; have functions which can have variables substituted into them.
 For some Turing machines, application is often just done as list concatonation, though, this becomes squirley if we want to represent functions which take multiple arguments, nested function application, etc. For a more well-structured model of computation, such as the lambda calculus, application may be a fundamental operation.
 Regardless, we can then define our metric as;